m9395/odps/intl.en-US/Management/Information schema/Metadata views.md

 ## TABLE\_LABEL\_GRANTS

-Displays authorization information of a table label in a project.
+Displays authorization information about a table label in a project.

 |Parameter|Type|Description|
 |---------|----|-----------|